top of page

 Students who do not earn an IB diploma are generally not at a disadvantage, since not many high schools offer the program.
 Students cannot be penalized if the program is not available to them.

 Colleges, especially the more selective ones, prefer to see that a student has taken the most challenging course load available at their high school.
-Rather than be concerned about IB versus AP, students should be focused on taking the most rigorous classes available to them at their high school.
+Rather than being concerned about IB versus AP, students should be focused on taking the most rigorous classes available to them at their high school.